waynegraham/registry.clir.org/_projects/2016-the-voices-of-photography-lectures-and-interviews-f.md

 ---
 layout: project
-title: "The Voices of Photography: Lectures and Interviews from the Center for Creative Photography"
+title: The Voices of Photography: Lectures and Interviews from the Center for Creative Photography
 ---